Egg white protein nutrition fitness guide

 85 kg 153g 43 whites

 Do not get protein from egg whites alone.
-Eat 4 to 6 egg whites per meal and get the rest from chicken, dal, paneer, or a protein shake.
+Eat 4 to 6 egg whites per meal.
+Get the rest from chicken, dal, paneer, or a protein shake.
 A varied diet is safer and cheaper.

 For a full meal plan with eggs as the centrepiece, read: Eggs for Bodybuilding: How Many, When to Eat and Meal Plan